publicdocs/uscode/assets/md/titles/usc15/us/usc/t15/ch2A/schI/m__us_usc_t15_s77s.md

         (1) __In general__

-        In carrying out its authority under subsection (a) of this section and under section 13(b) of the Securities Exchange Act of 1934 \[[15 U.S.C.
+        In carrying out its authority under subsection (a) and under section 13(b) of the Securities Exchange Act of 1934 \[[15 U.S.C.
 78m(b)][/us/usc/t15/s78m/b]\], the Commission may recognize, as “generally accepted” for purposes of the securities laws, any accounting principles established by a standard setting body—

             (A)